 Once, the only sounds to be heard were the buzzing of bees in the grass, the murmuring of moles in the earth, and the song of birds in the sky.
 These warmed the hearts of those who cared to listen – until the others came to fill the sky with a cacophony of noise.

 (Varmints by Helen Ward)

-Earth Day 2020 is being held on 22nd April.
-It will mark 50 years of Earth Day which first started in 1970 with twenty million people (10% of the then US population) taking part.
+Earth Day 2021 is being held from 20th- 22nd April.
+Last year marked 50 years of Earth Day which first started in 1970 with twenty million people (10% of the then US population) taking part.
 It has become the planet’s largest civic event and is now a worldwide phenomenon with more than 75,000 partners in 190 countries.
 It has led to legislative changes to protect the environment.
 This year most children will be at home on this day, so why not check out a few of these links and books to initiate a conversation at home about the things we can do to take care of our very special Planet Earth.